-Home » Read & Learn » WordPress » WordPress Block Basics
+Home » Read & Learn » WordPress » WordPress Blocks 101 – The Basics

-The Gutenberg block editor was controversial when it was added to WordPress 5.0.
+The Gutenberg block editor was met with controversy when it was introduced in WordPress 5.0 in December 2018.
 You either loved the addition of blocks or hated them, and some folks still hate it.

-Like life, change never stops in technology.
+Like life, change is a constant in technology.
+And here we are, eight years later, and there are still those avoiding blocks.
 So my advice, especially after all this time, is to embrace it.

-I’ve always embraced the new and jumped into using blocks—you can read all about that here.
+I’ve always been open to new ideas and have jumped into using blocks—you can read all about it here.
 History shows that the only way to go is forward.

-With WordPress moving to Full Site Editing, you should also embrace blocks.
-So today, we’ll cover the basics—an orientation to help you understand using blocks in WordPress.
+As WordPress transitions to Full Site Editing, you too should also adopt blocks.
+Today, we’ll cover the basics—an orientation to help you understand how to use blocks in WordPress.

 What Exactly Are Blocks?

 Previously, you had to designate paragraphs, headings, images, columns, and bulleted lists in HTML as you created your content.
-Back in the day, you needed to know the HTML tags to get that formatting the way you wanted.
+Back in the day, you needed to know the HTML tags to achieve the desired formatting.

-WordPress included a visual WYSIWYG (What You See Is What You Get) editor with little buttons to click to get these layouts without knowing the code.
+WordPress included a visual WYSIWYG (What You See Is What You Get) editor with intuitive buttons, allowing users to create these layouts without needing to know the code.
 However, incorrect use could cause problems, such as bloated code, broken code, and layout issues.

-Due to some resistance, WordPress offered the Classic Editor plugin to keep things as they were—no change.
-But with that, folks fell behind in embracing the inevitable—it was time to toss out that Classic Editor and move into the future.
+Due to some resistance, WordPress offered the Classic Editor plugin to maintain the status quo, with no changes.
+However, with that, folks fell behind in embracing the inevitable—it is time to discard the Classic Editor and move into the future.

 Enter the Gutenberg Editor

 Each element of your content is now a block.
 Want a new paragraph?
 Use a paragraph block.
-Want to add a headline?
+Need to add a headline?
 Use the Headline block.
 Bulleted list—yep, list block.

 What’s neat about blocks is that they have settings that allow you to customize them further.
-This was unavailable with the visual editor, and you needed to know the code to extend things further.
+This was not available with the visual editor, and you needed to know code to extend it further (HTML or CSS).

-You must choose from the blocks on the left by clicking the plus sign.
+Now, you can choose from the available blocks on the left by clicking the plus sign.
 You also have a plus sign icon to click on to search the available blocks within your post.
+Themes, such as Kadence, which I use, offer a bunch of cool blocks in addition to the standard WordPress blocks.

 How to choose a block.